Upcoming concerts, shows, performances in theater, music, dance, art, and television.

 “The books we keep are the stories we tell about who we are,” said Wine.

 Organizers pulled the plug on the Storm Area 51 event in Nevada.
 But in Cambridge, you can still enjoy a close encounter of the extraterrestrial kind.

 Your Week Ahead

-Two very different photography shows both display the fantastic.
+Three very different photography shows are on display at the Winchester museum.